Inverter Isc DC Input Ratings

 The Tesla inverter has a max MPPT current of 15 A and a maximum input voltage of 600 V:

 The Fronius inverters have a maximum short circuit current of 18 A and a maximum input voltage of 800 V

-Delta E6 has a “DC Max System Voltage” of 480 V and a "Maximum input current per MPPT" of 12 A which makes the maximum input short circuit current of 12*1.25 = 15 A
+Delta E6 has a “DC Max System Voltage” of 480 V and a "Maximum module short circuit current per MPPT" of 15 A.